Frequently asked questions

 Can I expedite your services?

 Sure!
-But please keep in mind that I charge a 25% rush fee on top of the base fee.
-If I have to reschedule other projects to fit you in, that might work in another fee to be determined on a case-by-case basis.
-For example, if you have a 76,500-word first draft that you need edited in five days, your invoice will look like this:
+But please keep in mind that I charge a 30% rush fee on top of the base fee.
+If I have to reschedule other projects to fit you in, that might be subject to another fee to be determined on a case-by-case basis.

 What if I'm not sure if my work has topics you won't read?